polychromatic/polychromatic/README.md

 Quickly set effects, brightness, keyboard features or load saved profiles from your desktop's indicator or notification area.

+## Warning!
+Polychromatic is currently in the progress of migrating to the new daemon.
+If you desire stability, please see the [stable branch](https://github.com/lah7/polychromatic/tree/stable) and use the old daemon and driver for now.

+PPAs and packages still depend on the **old version** of the daemon.
+Please manually install this application if you're willing to use the new daemon as described below.

 ## Driver Installation